Samagra-Development/docs/docs/Form Management Module.md

 Note: In all the usages mentioned below

-2.5.1  Deleting all the previous ODK related data, getIFormManagementContract() is the object of IFormManagementContract registered in the Application class above.
+2.5.1  Deleting all the previous ODK related data

+getIFormManagementContract() is the object of IFormManagementContract registered in the Application class above.
 You can pass it to the various Activities via Dagger (dependency injection), or via a helper class.

 ```
 getIFormManagementContract().resetEverythingODK();
 ```

+2.5.2 Delete current users' form submissions

-2.5.2 If in case if you just want to delete already filled/submitted forms for the user, use the following method
+If in case if you just want to delete already filled/submitted forms for the user, use the following method

 ```
 getIFormManagementContract().resetODKForms(context);
 ```

-2.5.3  **Downloading the forms**
+2.5.3  Downloading data collection forms

 - Generally, the forms are downloaded for a user based on User access/role.
 You could use own APIs to fetch which forms to be downloaded for a user or you could use FirebaseRemoteConfig to get the name and ID of forms to be downloaded for a user.